Andy4495/skat-scoresheet/README.md

 Scoresheet for the card game [Skat][1].
 Either three or four players are supported.

 The initial version is text-based and run from the command line.

-A web-based version with similar functionality is in progress.
+A [web-based version][8] with similar functionality is in progress.

 ## House Rules

 This scoresheet is hard-coded with our particular house rules:

+- Player #1 is the first dealer
 - In four player games, the dealer sits out play for that hand
 - Scoring
   - Losses count double for non-Ramsch contracts